Mayor1234/Basic-Calculator/README.md

-# Basic-Calculator
+# Basic Calculator

-This is a basic calculator that is build with Typescript, Html and Css This calculator can person some basic arithmetic functions such as Addition, Subtraction, Multiplication, Division, Percentage
+This is a basic calculator project.
+This calculator can perfome some basic arithmetic functions such as Addition, Subtraction, Multiplication, Division, Percentage